 If you have already decided that you want to buy a new soundbar, but still don’t know what exactly you want, the VIZIO SB36512-F6 vs Yamaha SR-B20A comparison is here to offer you two decent solutions.
-The VIZIO SB36512-F6 was rated 7.4, while the Yamaha SR-B20A has a rating 5.4.
-The soundbars are equipped with a different number of buttons, power, input, Bluetooth, volume down, volume up for the SB36512-F6 and volume down, volume up, power, source for the SR-B20A.
+The VIZIO SB36512-F6 was rated 7.4, while the Yamaha SR-B20A has a rating 3.8.
+The soundbars are equipped with a different number of buttons, power, input, Bluetooth, volume down, volume up for the SB36512-F6 and power, source, demo, volume down, volume up for the SR-B20A.

 Soundbars do not have AirPlay support.
 The SB36512-F6 can play audio from Spotify.

-Each of the soundbars can be controlled using the application.
+The manufacturer of the SB36512-F6 provides a device control application.
 Soundbars in this review are not equipped with a microphone.
 The VIZIO SB36512-F6 may become part of a multiroom system.

 Dolby Atmos audio decoder is onboard the SB36512-F6.
 Devices from this comparison cannot process surround sound due to lack of DTS:X. The SB36512-F6 was rated 7/10, while the SR-B20A received a mark of 6/10 for multichannel surround.